918.638.2623

 Sales Comparison (Market) Approach

 The sales comparison approach is a technique which value is estimated based on market prices during actual transactions along with advertised selling prices for similar assets available as of the date of valuation.
 The process is essentially that of comparison and correlation between the subject asset and similar assets that have been sold.
-The process provides an indicator of fair market value as removed or orderly liquidation value.

-Income Capitalization Approach
+Income Approach

-The income capitalization approach is applicable to machinery or equipment capable of producing a net income stream on a standalone basis.
+The income approach is applicable to machinery or equipment capable of producing a net income stream on a standalone basis.
 By using this approach to value, the appraiser measures the present value of the future benefits of property ownership.
 In general, income streams and the value of the asset upon resale (reversion) are capitalized or converted into a present day, lump sum value.
-This value, based on the future cash flow that an asset will produce over its useful life, can either be discounted to net present value or capitalized by examining one year of stabilized net operating income.
+This value, based on the future cash flow that an asset will produce over its useful life, can either be discounted to net present value or capitalized by examining stabilized net operating income.
 These are the two most generally accepted methods in applying the income approach.

 First, a projection is made of the cash flow an asset is expected to generate.
 This involves the analysis of present financial information along with discussing projected future income and related expense with management and operations personnel.
 The second step is to convert the cash flow to a present value equivalent through discounting or capitalization rate analysis.
 The processes use a rate of return that accounts for the time value of money or the rate of return expected by investors and owners.